ritaCosta93/ritaCosta93/README.md

 - **🔄 WordPress Subscriber Management API**
   Created a secure RESTful Express.js API for managing WordPress subscribers, enabling CRUD operations and handling authentication using WordPress Application Passwords.

-- **♻️ National Organic Waste & Composting Management System**
-  Designed a system to track and forecast composting adoption's environmental impact on a national level, integrating demographic, financial, and environmental data to support strategic planning.

-- **🧬 Gene Sequencing Visualization Simulator**
-  Built an interactive HTML5 Canvas simulation to visualize gene sequencing.
-Focused on educational accessibility, making complex biological concepts easier to understand through animated visuals.

-- **🧠 Linear Classification Simulation**
-  Developed an interactive Python-based simulation for teaching linear classification in machine learning.
-Used real-time feedback, adjustable parameters, and performance evaluation to create a hands-on learning experience.

 ---

 ## 🌱 What I’m Currently Working On